Another response to criticism of "Is atheism viable?"

 Slick writes, "If they [i.e., atheists] can create an evidential vacuum in which no theistic argument can survive, their position can be seen as more intellectually viable."
 Why would one have to "create an evidential vacuum" in order to show why theism is irrational?
 One merely needs to show why the notion of a universe-creating, reality-ruling god is a terminally invalid idea to show that belief in such a being is wholly contrary to reason.
 Theistic arguments quite literally invalidate themselves before they even attempt to get off the ground.

-The logical reason why someone would need to create an "evidential vacuum" in order to show why theism is irrational is because if there is evidence that there is a god, that would disprove atheism.
-Therefore, atheists don't want theistic evidence to stand, lest their position fail and atheism be proven wrong.
-This is a simple matter of logic and Mr. Bethrick, apparently, missed it.
+The logical reason why someone would need to create an "evidential vacuum" in order to show why theism is irrational is that if there is evidence that there is a god, that would disprove atheism.
+Therefore, atheists don't want theistic evidence to stand lest their position fail and atheism be proven wrong.
+This is a simple matter of logic, and Mr. Bethrick, apparently, missed it.

 Slick thinks that there is "only one way that atheism is intellectually defensible and that is in the abstract realm of simple possibility."
 By this, he is referring to the supposition that "it is possible that there is no God."
 This, however, Slick holds, is not sufficient to disprove theistic claims since "stating that something is possible doesn't mean that it is a reality or that it is wise to adopt the position."
 Slick gives an example to demonstrate his point.
 He reasons: